 I don’t think your baby will have any opposition to laying under a bright and colorful Christmas tree.
 However, the family cat will probably be a little envious!

-This Christmas baby photography idea took seconds to snap and is so darling!
+This Christmas baby photo idea took seconds to snap and is so darling!

-To create this photo identical to the one above, make sure you are standing directly over baby and paying special attention to how the camera is focusing.
+To recreate this photo, make sure you are standing directly over baby and paying special attention to how the camera is focusing.

-Tip: You want the focus to be on your baby and not primarily on the tree.
+Tip: They key to recreating this photos, is that you want the focus to be on your baby and not while the tree is slightly out of focus.

 If you like a particular shot, but notice too much of the tree is in focus, use the bokeh app to blur some of it out a bit!

-The last step in nailing baby Christmas photography and making your photos look professional, is the editing.
+The last step in nailing your DIY baby Christmas photoshoot and making your photos look professional, is the editing.

 Let’s Wrap it Up

-There you have it, 5 darling Christmas baby photography ideas you can do at home and in less than an hour!
+There you have it, 5 darling DIY baby Christmas picture ideas you can do at home and with your iPhone!

 I hope you feel excited about getting creative and capturing some or all of these photo ideas for your baby’s first Christmas!